Attendance PolicyNorth Ealing Primary School

 - From 8.45 am the pedestrian gates will be staffed by a member of Senior Management – any pupil who is late will be sent to the school office.

 All gates will be closed at 8.55am and registers taken at 9am.

 All lateness is recorded daily.
 The number of minutes late and the reason for lateness, if known, will also be recorded.
 This information can be made available to the courts in the form of a report should a prosecution be the outcome of repeated lateness.

-Families of children who receive more than 3 late marks per half term will receive an email.
+Families of children who receive more than 5 late marks per half term will receive an email.
 Persistent lateness will be referred to the Local Authority Attendance Officer.
-A meeting may also be arranged with the relevant Key Stage Deputy Headteacher.
+A meeting may also be arranged with the relevant Key Stage Deputy Head teacher.

 Collection from School

 Pick Up Arrangements

 Please inform the school office at the start of the school day if there are any changes to your regular pick up arrangements, this can be done verbally, written directly into your child/ren’s contact book, via email or text.

 Please only contact the school office if your arrangements have been changed in an emergency.
 This minimises the disruption caused to the children’s learning as all new arrangements have to be telephoned through to the class.

 If your child is leaving our school (other than to go to High School) parents are asked to:

 - Complete a Leavers Form (which can be obtained from the school office).
 This asks for comprehensive information about new school details, address details and leaving date.